OfficeDev/Microsoft-Teams-Samples/samples/app-auth/nodejs/README.md

         "token.botframework.com"
     ],
     ```
+Note: "If you are facing any issue in your app, please uncomment this line (https://github.com/OfficeDev/Microsoft-Teams-Samples/blob/b689ff7297474664104f3dee6371817f86d71f80/samples/app-auth/nodejs/src/AuthBot.ts#L119) and put your debugger for local debug."
 Notes:

 -   The resource for an AAD app will usually just be the root of its site URL and the appID (e.g. api://subdomain.example.com/6789/c6c1f32b-5e55-4997-881a-753cc1d563b7).
 We also use this value to ensure your request is coming from the same domain.
 Therefore make sure that your contentURL for your tab uses the same domains as your resource property.